Haufe-Lexware/wicked.haufe.io/doc/deploying-to-production.md

 ## Creating a private `portal-api` service

-A third possibility involves the use of a private docker registry: Extend the `haufelexware/wicked.portal-api` image by copying in your static configuration to the `/var/portal-api/static` folder using a `Dockerfile`, then use this image instead of the `haufelexware/wicked.portal-api` image for your `portal-api` service (use `npm start` as a command).
+A third possibility involves the use of a private docker registry: Extend the `haufelexware/wicked.portal-api` image by copying in your static configuration to the `/var/portal-api/static` folder using a `Dockerfile`, then use this image instead of the `haufelexware/wicked.portal-api` image for your `portal-api` service.
+You should still use the same entry point/command as the base container, as this is where the configuration revision hash is calculated.

 The advantages are: